-4 Areas where AI Is Transforming the Telecom Industry in 2019
+4 Areas where AI Is Transforming the Telecom Industry

 The use of AI in telecom is increasingly popular – and it’s easy to see why.
 In this article, we’ll discuss the four main applications of AI in telecommunications.